Nothing Ear (2) Vs Nothing Ear (Stick): Which Earbuds Will Work Best For You?

 Nothing now has two new pairs of headphones to complement its smartphone with the Nothing Ear (stick).
 But how do they compare to the newly released Nothing Ear (2)?

 In March, Nothing announced an updated version of their wireless earbuds that are certified for high-resolution audio streaming, and the internet went crazy for it.
 In case you missed it, the Ear (1) was the first product from Nothing, a tech startup led by Carl Pei, who also happens to be the co-founder of OnePlus.
-Initially priced at HKD 887, it was later increased to HKD 1,066.
+Initially priced at INR 9,281, it was later increased to INR 11,141.

 This paved the way for the Ear (stick), a lighter pair of earbuds with fewer features which debuted at a lower price.
 The newly released Ear (2) is priced similarly to its predecessor, but higher than the Ear (stick).